News|Articles|November 21, 2025

 Key Takeaways

-- COVID-19 pandemic measures significantly reduced IPD cases in Portugal, but numbers have not returned to pre-pandemic levels.
+• COVID-19 pandemic measures significantly reduced IPD cases in Portugal, but numbers have not returned to prepandemic levels.

 After nearly 20 years of pneumococcal conjugate vaccine use in the Portuguese vaccine schedule, researchers explore serotype distribution in bacteria causing adult invasive pneumococcal disease (IPD).

-But despite these continuous vaccine developments to protect against S pneumoniae bacteria, IPD cases have still risen significantly, nearly doubling between 2012 and 2024.3
+Despite these continuous vaccine developments to protect against S pneumoniae bacteria, IPD cases have still risen significantly, nearly doubling between 2012 and 2024.3

 Their analysis yielded 1778 isolates causing adult IPD throughout the 5-year study period.
-The number of isolates distributed throughout each year of the study declined significantly from 2020 to 2021, but a rise began shortly thereafter.
-Indeed, the number of isolates went from 542 in 2018 to 2019 to 342 in 2019 to 2020, 127 in 2020 to 2021, 311 in 2021 to 2022, and 458 in 2022 to 2023.
+The number of isolates distributed throughout each year of the study declined significantly during 2019-2020 and 2020-2021 but increased in the subsequent years: 542 in 2018-2019, 342 in 2019-2020, 127 in 2020-2021, 311 in 2021-2022, and 458 in 2022-2023.
 Pneumococci bacteria were most often recovered in patients’ blood (92.1%).

 “As expected, there was a decrease in the number of isolates reported from adult IPD in 2019-2020 and 2020-2021, mirroring the situation found in children,” wrote the authors.1 “However, although the number of isolates started to increase in 2021-2022, we have not reached prepandemic numbers, contrary to what was seen in the pediatric population.”